bultas/minimal/README.md

+# Minimal
-# Personal base template for JS client-side app
+minimalistic template for JS client-side app

 * yarn (npm should work as well)
 * babel (ES6)